Kinahan History, Family Crest & Coats of Arms

 Kinahan Settlers in United States in the 19th Century

-- John Kinahan, aged 20, who emigrated to the United States from Queensland, in 1892
+- John Kinahan, aged 20, who immigrated to the United States from Queensland, in 1892

 Kinahan Settlers in United States in the 20th Century